bitwalker/distillery/docs/introduction/walkthrough.md

 ## Building your release

 Now that we've configured our application we can build it!
-Just run `mix release`.
-There are a few flags to `mix release` that you may be interested in using right now:
+Just run `mix distillery.release`.
+There are a few flags to `mix distillery.release` that you may be interested in using right now:

   * `--verbose` – log detailed information about what Distillery is doing and metadata it discovers.
 If you encounter issues, you should always turn this on